A Moment at Christmas

-When Noelle Forrester finds herself unexpectedly unemployed, she and her young son are facing eviction.
-An ad for a live-in nanny appears to be the answer to her prayers.
+Waitress Noelle Forrester finds herself unexpectedly unemployed.
+With Christmas approaching, she and her young son are facing eviction.
+An ad for a live-in nanny appears to be the answer to her problems.
 Until she comes face-to-face with Christian—the sexy yet irritating cowboy who cost Noelle her previous job!

-Christian resists hiring the beautiful but failed waitress.
+Christian resists hiring the beautiful woman.
 She’s too young, too busy, and far too tempting.
 Nonetheless, when his daughter takes a shine to Noelle, he reconsiders.
 But when Noelle’s holiday cheer conflicts with Christian’s avoidance of the holiday, sparks fly.
 Somehow, Noelle has to open Christian’s heart to the spirit of Christmas…or she and her son will be homeless by the New Year.

 HEAT LEVEL: closed door love scene